Towards a New Balance of Power in Philanthropy

 In discussing this subject, J. Satrijo Tanudjojo speaks about the potential of local philanthropy in Indonesia.
 While he claims that Indonesia’s economy has risen significantly, poverty in Indonesia undeniably still exists and remains an issue that should be overcome.
 WIth the happening pandemic, it has opened new opportunities and potentials for local philanthropy and private sector funding.
 He adds that this could bring a change towards the balance of power in Indonesia’s philanthropy and to not be as dependent on the western aid like it used to.

 For the last four years, Indonesia’s philanthropy has grown rapidly.
 Tanoto Foundation’s investment in Indonesia’s education alone has multiplied from the previous USD3 million to more than USD10 million.
 J. Satrijo Tanudjojo believes that only with a quality education, a nation can open more opportunities in the future.
-While he believes that Indonesia’s philanthropy is yet to reach its maximum potential due to the unconducive environment, lack of support and funding, as well as being too dependent to certain Indonesian individuals, he claims to be optimistic as he feels that the Indonesian government of today has been really promising by making it easier for private institutions such as Tanoto Foundation to establish cooperation with the state institutions.
+While he believes that Indonesia’s philanthropy is yet to reach its maximum potential due to the unconducive environment, lack of support and funding, as well as being too dependent to certain Indonesian individuals, he claims to be optimistic as he feels that the Indonesian government of today has been really promising by making it easier for private institutions such as Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, to establish cooperation with the state institutions.